Every job field has terminology that sounds like a foreign language to a normal person.

 The third and most commonly used approach to value is the Sales Comparison Approach.
 If you have ever had any exposure to appraisals, this is the approach you probably recognize the most.

 The sales comparison approach is performed by finding similar comparable properties and making adjustments to these comparable properties to come to an opinion of value for the subject property.

 These comparable properties and their specific traits are laid out in a grid, where the adjustments are made.

 Scope of Work

-Subject Property, or subject for short, is the property that is being appraised.
-A lot of times appraisers will just refer to it as the subject since it is easier than saying subject property.
+Often, appraisers just refer to it as the subject since it is easier than saying subject property.

-This is another appraisal acronym that stands for Uniform Standards of Professional Appraisal Practice.
+This is another appraisal acronym for Uniform Standards of Professional Appraisal Practice.
 You could call it the law of appraisal practice.
-Basically what USPAP is, is a lengthy book of quality control guidelines for real estate appraisal practice.
+USPAP is essentially a large collection of quality control guidelines for real estate appraisal practice.

-However, there are only a select few UAD forms that are in use.
+However, only a select few UAD forms are in use.
 These include the 1004, 1073, 2055, and 1075 forms.
-These four forms are otherwise known as the forms used to appraise single family residential properties and condominiums.
+These four forms are otherwise known as the forms used to appraise single-family residential properties and condominiums.